wasp-lang/wasp/web/docs/database/backends.md

 Your Wasp app will automatically connect to it, just keep `wasp start db` running in the background.
 Also, make sure that:

-- You have Docker installed and in `PATH`.
+- You have [Docker installed](https://www.docker.com/get-started/) and in `PATH`.
 - The port `5432` isn't taken.

 ### Connecting to an existing database

-If, instead of using `wasp start db`, you'd rather spin up your own dev database (or connect to an external one), you'll need to tell Wasp about it using the `DATABASE_URL` environment variable.
+If you want to spin up your own dev database (or connect to an external one), you can tell Wasp about it using the `DATABASE_URL` environment variable.
 Wasp will use the value of `DATABASE_URL` as a connection string.

 The easiest way to set the necessary `DATABASE_URL` environment variable is by adding it to the [.env.server](/docs/project/dotenv.md) file in the root dir of your Wasp project (if that file doesn't yet exist, create it).